ExodusMovement/asana-actions/README.md

 # asana-actions

-This GitHub Action will link Asana tasks to GitHub Pull Requests.
+this GitHub Action will link Asana tasks to GitHub Pull Requests.
 When a PR is merged the linked Asana task will be marked as completed.

 ## Usage